Our Commitment to Research Integrity

 • All Common Ground Research Networks journals use the double-anonymized peer review method.
 Peer reviewers are requested to provide constructive criticism and feedback regarding critical elements of scholarly writing and a publishing recommendation in their peer review report.
 Each manuscript is reviewed by at least two reviewers before a publication decision is made.
 The Editorial Team inspects each peer reviewer report and has final discretion to accept or reject a manuscript based on the peer reviewer reports and subsequent author revisions.

-• Peer review is conducted by members of the Research Network Advisory Board, Editorial Board, Author Reviewers, and Volunteer Peer Reviews, based on the relevance of their area of expertise to the work under review
+• Peer review is conducted by members of the Research Network Advisory Board, Editorial Board, Author Reviewers, and Volunteer Peer Reviews, based on the relevance of their area of expertise to the work under review.

-Authorship, Co-Authorship and Author Responsibilities
+Authorship, Co-Authorship, and Author Responsibilities

-Authorship and Co-Authorship
+Authorship and Co-Authorship:

-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the study.
-All those who have made significant contributions should be listed as co-authors.
-Where there are others who participated in certain substantial aspects of the research project, they should be acknowledged or listed as contributors.
+• Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the study.

-Author Responsibilities
+Author Responsibilities:

 We establish the following general rules for the corresponding author’s responsibilities: